Beyond Random Augmentations: Pretraining with Hard Views: Abstract

 \section{Abstract}

-Many Self-Supervised Learning (SSL) methods aim for model invariance to different image augmentations known as \emph{views}.
-To achieve this invariance, conventional approaches make use of random sampling operations within the image augmentation pipeline.
+Self-Supervised Learning (SSL) methods typically rely on random image augmentations, or \emph{views}, to make models invariant to different transformations.
 We hypothesize that the efficacy of pretraining pipelines based on conventional random view sampling can be enhanced by explicitly selecting views that benefit the learning progress.
-A simple, yet effective approach is to select \emph{hard views} that yield a higher loss.
-In this paper, we present \MethodName{} (\MethodAbbr{}), a learning-free strategy that builds upon this hypothesis and extends random view generation. \MethodAbbr{} exposes the model to harder, more challenging samples during SSL pretraining, which enhances downstream performance.
-It encompasses the following iterative steps: 1) randomly sample multiple views and forward each view through the pretrained model, 2) create pairs of two views and compute their loss, 3) adversarially select the pair yielding the highest loss depending on the current model state, and 4) run the backward pass with the selected pair.
-As a result, \MethodAbbr{} achieves linear evaluation accuracy improvements of 1\% on average on ImageNet for both 100 and 300 epoch pretraining and similar improvements on transfer tasks across DINO, SimSiam, iBOT, and SimCLR.
+A simple yet effective approach is to select \emph{hard views} that yield a higher loss.
+In this paper, we propose \emph{\MethodName{} (\MethodAbbr{})}, a learning-free strategy that extends random view generation by exposing models to more challenging samples during SSL pretraining. \MethodAbbr{} encompasses the following iterative steps: 1) randomly sample multiple views and forward each view through the pretrained model, 2) create pairs of two views and compute their loss, 3) adversarially select the pair yielding the highest loss according to the current model state, and 4) perform a backward pass with the selected pair.
+In contrast to existing hard view literature, we are the first to demonstrate hard view pretraining's effectiveness at scale, particularly training on the full ImageNet-1k dataset, and evaluating across multiple SSL methods, ConvNets, and ViTs.
+As a result, \MethodAbbr{} sets a new state-of-the-art on DINO ViT-B/16, reaching 78.8\% linear evaluation accuracy (a 0.6\% improvement) and consistent gains of 1\% for both 100 and 300 epoch pretraining, with similar improvements across transfer tasks in DINO, SimSiam, iBOT, and SimCLR.